benlye/flash-multi/doc/Module_Connections.md

 ### How it Appears
 The native USB device has a device ID of `VID_1EAF&PID_0003` in DFU mode or `VID_1EAF&PID_0004` in USB mode.
 It can appear differently in Device Manager, depending on what firmware, bootloader, and drivers are installed.

+#### No Bootloader
+Windows will report an unrecognized and/or malfunctioning USB device.

+If there is no bootloader installed, it doesn't matter whether the module has firmware installed or not, or whether or not any installed firmware was built with or without USB support, Windows won't recognize the device and will probably tell you it's malfunctioning.

+**Note:** This will also happen if you forget to remove the `BOOT0` jumper before connecting the native USB port!

 #### No Drivers Installed

-#### No Bootloader

-#### Drivers and Firmware
+Windows will detect the module as `Maple` under `Other devices`.
+There will be a yellow exclamation on the device and double-clicking it will tell you that the drivers are not installed.

-#### Drivers but no firmware
+#### Drivers and Bootloader Installed, but firmware doesn't have USB support (or no firmware is present)
+Windows will detect the module as `Maple 003` under `Other devices`.

+#### Bootloader, Drivers, and Firmware Installed
+In USB mode, the module will appear as a serial (COM) port under `Ports (COM & LPT)`.
+In DFU mode, the module will appear as `Maple DFU` under `libusb-win32 devices`.
+Congratulations!

-## External USB-to-Serial Adapter
+## External USB-to-serial Adapter
-An _external_ USB-to-Serial adapter is a small USB device which provides a USB-to-serial interface.
+An _external_ USB-to-serial adapter is a small USB device which provides a USB-to-serial interface.
 The adapter is used to connect to the serial pins on the STM32 micro-controller.
-Common USB-to-Serial adapters use well-known chips such as `FTDI`, `FT232RL`, `CH340`, `CP2102`.
+Common USB-to-serial adapters use well-known chips such as `FTDI`, `FT232RL`, `CH340`, `CP2102`.

 Serial support is built into the STM32 and can _always_ be used to program the device.
-An external USB-to-Serial adapter is a useful tool to have as it will ensure you can always recover your Multiprotocol module from a bad firmware flash, should one occur.
+An external USB-to-serial adapter is a useful tool to have as it will ensure you can always recover your Multiprotocol module from a bad firmware flash, should one occur.

-Using an external USB-to-Serial adapter to flash the module requires connecting a special pin on the board called `BOOT0` to 5V.
+Using an external USB-to-serial adapter to flash the module requires connecting a special pin on the board called `BOOT0` to 5V.
 There is usually a header, or connections for a header, for this on the board and the connection is made by placing a jumper on two pins to make the connection.

 ### Drivers
-Windows 10 includes drivers for many USB-to-Serial adapters, but not all.
+Windows 10 includes drivers for many USB-to-serial adapters, but not all.
 Older version of Windows will typically need drivers installed manually.
-You should refer to your USB-to-Serial adapter's instructions.
+You should refer to your USB-to-serial adapter's instructions.

 ### How it Appears
-With the correct drivers installed, your USB-to-Serial adapter should appear as a serial (COM) port in Device Manager.
+With the correct drivers installed, your USB-to-serial adapter should appear as a serial (COM) port in Device Manager.

 ## Internal USB-to-Serial Adapter
-The _internal_ USB-to-Serial adapter is (at this time) unique to newer Jumper JP4IN1 modules, such as the module shipped with the Jumper T16.
+The _internal_ USB-to-serial adapter is (at this time) unique to newer Jumper JP4IN1 modules, such as the module shipped with the Jumper T16.

-The _internal_ USB-to-Serial adapter in the JP4IN1 is functionally the same as an _external_ USB-to-Serial adapter except that it does not require manually connecting the `BOOT0` pin, because `BOOT0` is hard-wired to the USB port.
+The _internal_ USB-to-serial adapter in the JP4IN1 is functionally the same as an _external_ USB-to-serial adapter except that it does not require manually connecting the `BOOT0` pin, because `BOOT0` is hard-wired to the USB port.

 ### Drivers
-The _internal_ USB-to-Serial adapter in the JP4IN1 requires the Silicon Labs CP210x driver to be manually installed on all versions of Windows.
+The _internal_ USB-to-serial adapter in the JP4IN1 requires the Silicon Labs CP210x driver to be manually installed on all versions of Windows.
 The driver can be downloaded from https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers.

 ### How it Appears
 With the CP210x driver installed, the device will appear as a serial (COM) port in Device Manager.